ALIEN ASPECTS II, 20233 Monoprints in hand-bound folio, printed on 250gsm Somerset paper.

-Sarah completed a Bachelor of Fine Arts, majoring in Drawing at the Victorian College of Art in 2011, and the Sustainability Leadership Fellowship program at the Centre for Sustainability Leadership in 2014.
+Sarah completed a Bachelor of Fine Arts, majoring in Drawing at the Victorian College of the Arts & Music in 2011, and the Sustainability Leadership Fellowship program at the Centre for Sustainability Leadership in 2014.
 She has previously taught drawing at LaTrobe College of Art and Design and currently sits on the board of CLIMARTE, organisers of the biennial festival ART+CLIMATE=CHANGE.

 As a member of 5 Press, a group of five artists brought together by an appreciation for handmade books and printmaking, she has participated in several book fairs in Australia and internationally, and is collected by the National Library and State Library of Victoria.

 2011 BFA Drawing, Victorian College of the Arts and Music, Melbourne

 2008 Certificate of Fine Art, LaTrobe College of Art and Design

 APRIL 2019 ‘Here Today: Defending takayna/Tarkine’, St Heliers Gallery, Abbottsford Convent, Collingwood (as part of CLIMARTE’s Biennale, ART+CLIMATE=CHANGE 2019)

 2022 FOREST: The Last Stand, CLIMARTE Gallery, Richmond

 Room To Reverse, Maroondah Federation Estate Gallery, Ringwood